-(Horsham DC is represented on the CWS&GB Strategic Planning Board)
+(Horsham DC is represented on the WS&GB Strategic Planning Board).

-- 6.18 A MoU with Horsham DC was signed in October 2014 (see Appendix 4).
+- 6.23 A MoU with Horsham DC was signed in October 2014 (see Appendix 4).
 This stated that the two LPAs have shared evidence and have sought to understand the housing needs of their areas.
 At that time, Horsham DC informed the Coastal Authorities that Horsham was able to meet its own need (through the Horsham District Planning Framework Submission Draft) and offered additional sustainable capacity that may be available subject to more details on needs being provided.
 Further details to quantify this need were provided to Horsham (as well as to all the local planning authorities in the CWS&GB area as well as Crawley, Horsham and Mid Sussex) in the autumn of 2014.
-It was acknowledged that the southern part of Horsham District would be the most sustainable location that could achieve this due to recognised migration flows and travel to work patterns. - 6.19 The MoU states that both Councils are satisfied that they have co-operated to meet the legal duty and it is agreed that the two authorities will continue to actively and diligently cooperate on all cross-boundary planning matters with a view to achieving the proper planning of the wider area. - 6.20 Following the agreement of the MoU, the Horsham District Planning Framework was submitted in August 2014, an Examination held and the Inspector's report published in October 2015.
+It was acknowledged that the southern part of Horsham District would be the most sustainable location that could achieve this due to recognised migration flows and travel to work patterns. - 6.24 The MoU states that both Councils are satisfied that they have co-operated to meet the legal duty and it is agreed that the two authorities will continue to actively and diligently cooperate on all cross-boundary planning matters with a view to achieving the proper planning of the wider area. - 6.25 Following the agreement of the MoU, the Horsham District Planning Framework was submitted in August 2014, an Examination held and the Inspector's report published in October 2015.
 During this period, consultation on Main Modifications, including an increased housing target, (from 650 to 750dpa) was undertaken.
 The delivery figure was further increased to 800dpa (following the Inspector's recommendation) for the period of 2014 to 2031 to address approximately half of Crawley's shortfall.
 In his report, the Inspector states "I remain unconvinced of any considerable degree of overlap between the North West Sussex HMA and that of the coastal authorities to the south."
-(Paras 40 and 41). - 6.21 The Inspector recommended an early review of the Framework to identify housing for the latter part of the Plan period, and states: "A joint approach involving all the relevant Councils is required on a co-operative basis to fully address the OANs of at very least the three Council areas in one overall SHMA and possibly to include consideration of other updated needs outside the SHMA including those of the coastal area authorities and possibly London."
-(Para 53) The Horsham District Planning Framework (HDPF- adopted on 27 November 2015) states that "over the next 10 years, Crawley will be reaching its capacity within its boundary which is drawn tightly around the town.
-Under the Duty to Cooperate Horsham District Council has sought to plan for growth from these constrained areas.
-This will maintain, as far as possible the ability to accommodate growth by continuing to plan for in-migration which reflects the key functional linkages between where people live and work with in the district and the housing market areas beyond the district boundary.
-This will contribute to meeting the housing need of other local authorities including those generated by London".
-(HDPF 2015, Horsham District Council).
+(Paras 40 and 41).